The Power of Validating Others

 To identify the specific emotion, we learned that you must first empathetically hear what the person is saying.
 Dr. Bloemer says that to do this, “you must listen through their lens.”
 Then validate their feelings, don't match them.
 We must avoid falling into the trap of stating how someone must feel.
 Instead, we suggest to them how you observe what they must be feeling.
 Once they feel validated, you have opened the door for asking them if they want your advice or feedback.
 If this is a conflict you are trying to avoid, you likely will have diffused the emotions behind the conflict, and now you can address the concerns, even offer a different point of view.

-Tony Karls, President of Sterling Law Offices, reflects on what he has learned from this training, “the concept of validation has improved my ability to communicate both personally with my wife as well as professionally with co-workers.”
+Anthony Karls, President of Sterling Lawyers, reflects on what he has learned from this training, “the concept of validation has improved my ability to communicate both personally with my wife as well as professionally with co-workers.”
 Addressing validation and leadership, he adds, “Creating clarity is one of the most important concepts titled leaders must master to influence people to accomplish a common goal.
 I believe that people, with clarity, who feel validated, will reach higher and achieve greater results.”

 Michael Sorenson's “I Hear You” is available on Amazon in paperback and a 3-hour audiobook.
 Dr. Byron Bloemer can be reached at Cedar Creek Counseling in Mequon, Wisconsin.